 Come up with your ‘million dollar idea’ and be willing to grow it, makes changes along the way and be fluid to suit the demands of the current marketplace.

 Michele closed with some final words of wisdom, “You need thick skin.
 The entrepreneurial profession is hard, you just fail a lot to be successful (80% of ‘projects’ fail before you have one success).”

 But, hopefully, by following her advice, getting scrappy, executing rather than over-planning, and growing a great idea instead of waiting for one Eureka moment, this room of entrepreneurs will be better equipped to rise to the occasion and find entrepreneurial success as well.

-If you’re ready to take your new business to the next level, register below for a free one-hour consultation with Samari Communications, a Boutique PR agency in Toronto specializing in communication for fashion, beauty, technology and lifestyle brand.
+If you’re ready to take your new business to the next level, register below for a free one-hour consultation with Samari Communications, a Boutique PR agency in Toronto specializing in communication for fashion, beauty, technology and lifestyle brands.

 - A Humber PR grad with a diverse background in the entertainment and fashion industries, Amanda Albert lends her experience to Samari Communication in her role as a PR Coordinator.
 Her 10+ years working in fast-paced, lively work environments enable her to assist her clients to effectively navigate today’s millennial culture in the ever-evolving PR industry.
 Her life-long love of fashion and its role in culture and the arts has inspired her to complete a collection of short stories.
 She is currently working on her second collection.
 You can find her on LinkedIn or contact her via email firstname.lastname@example.org.

 - Entrepreneurship2018.11.02Women of Influence: Michele Rominow’s Tips on Entrepreneurship

 - Blog2018.10.19An Abnormal Communication Strategy: How PR Could Have Saved Deciem